codepr/codepr.github.io/_posts/2019-09-25-sol-mqtt-broker-bonus.md

     switch (rc) {
         case 0:
             /*
-             * All is ok, raise an event to the worker poll EPOLL and
+             * All is OK, raise an event to the worker poll EPOLL and
              * link it with the IO event containing the decode payload
              * ready to be processed
              */